About the TEFL Course

 What is the ODLQC accreditation?

-The ODLQC accreditation means that we have been professionally reviewed and established as an official and high quality course provider.
-This accreditation is recognised worldwide meaning that employers across the globe will recognise that your qualification has come from a reputable provider.
+The ODLQC accreditation means that we have been professionally reviewed and established as an official, high quality course provider.
+This accreditation is recognised worldwide, meaning that employers across the globe will recognise that your qualification has come from a reputable provider.

 Where will my course be recognised?

 Once you have completed your 120 hours of training you will have a TEFL certificate which is recognised worldwide.
-From our experience the majority of TEFL employers will ask for 120 hours minimum training so your training will be perfect for your TEFL job applications.
+From our experience the majority of employers will ask for 120 hours minimum training, so the experience will be perfect for your TEFL job applications as well as giving you all the confidence you need to deliver effective teaching.

 “The course is really manageable and properly organised.
 I like the ease of logging on and off whenever suits me.
 The content is thorough and there are numerous of examples and online sources of info if you don’t understand a section of the module.
 The reviews (tests) are short and to the point and I feel they test what is relevant – there is nothing here to waste your time or ‘pad-up’ the course.
 Anyone interested in a TEFL certificate should definitely use LoveTEFL”